awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

    :lines: 26-
    :language: php

 Describe a Receipt Rule
 ========================

-Returns the details of the specified receipt rule.
+Return the details of a specified receipt rule.

 **Imports**